shivannis/xandr-docs-public/xandr-docs/articles/log-level-data/batch-log-level-data.md

 Files are Snappy compressed [Hadoop Sequence files](https://hadoop.apache.org/docs/r2.6.2/api/org/apache/hadoop/io/SequenceFile.html) where the value for each record is a [BytesWriteable](https://hadoop.apache.org/docs/r2.6.2/api/org/apache/hadoop/io/BytesWritable.html), the payload of which is an encoded [Protocol buffer](https://protobuf.dev/) message.

 All schemas specify that fields are optional and `null` values are unset fields in the protobuf message.
-See the individual feeds under [Log-level data feeds](log-level-data-feeds.md) for the conditions that cause a field's value to be `null` and for more details on column availability.
+See the individual feeds under [Log Level Data feeds](log-level-data-feeds.md) for the conditions that cause a field's value to be `null` and for more details on column availability.

 See [Protobuf Install and Configuration](log-level-data-protocol-buffers.md) for instructions on how to install and configure the protobuf compiler and to download a project that includes the schemas and sample code.